priyanshsx/youtube_finance_analysis/README.md

 NB: All Live/Broadcast videos were skipped from this analysis.

-## Research questions we answer:
+## Core Research Questions

-1. Hypothesis 1 (macro): High market volatility (VIX > 20) increases the performance gap between "Fear" titles and "Evergreen" titles by at least 50%.
+1. **Macro Performance Gap**: Does high market volatility ($VIX > 20$) widen the performance gap between "Fear" titles and "Evergreen" literacy titles by at least 50%?
-2. Hypotheis 3 (format): Videos within the 10-20 minute window achieve the highest relative performance across all market regimes.
+2. **Optimal Video Duration**: Does the 10–20 minute video duration window achieve the optimal balance for reach and engagement across market regimes?
-3. How many days does it take for the creators to pivot their strategy toward panic/fear content following a major VIX spike or S&P500 selloff?
+3. **Pivot Reaction Time**: How many days does it take for individual creators to pivot toward panic/fear content following a major VIX spike or S&P 500 selloff?
-4. Is there a diminishing returns threshold where repeatedly publishing "market crash" or "recession" titles during prolonged high-VIX periods leads to a steep decline in engagement rate?
+4. **Fear Fatigue Threshold**: Is there a diminishing returns threshold where repeatedly publishing "market crash" or "recession" titles leads to engagement collapse?
-5. Which creator captures the highest view multiplier during market panic events?
+5. **Volatility Multipliers**: Which creators capture the highest view multipliers when market volatility surges?
-6. Does the 10-to-20-minute video duration window hold as the optimal balance for views and engagement in general finance, or do deep-dive formats outperform?
-7. Do titles containing high-urgency keywords ("Warning", "Do THIS", "Emergency", "Before it's too late") achieve a higher median view velocity and engagement rate than factual, descriptive titles?
+6. **Urgency Premium**: Do high-urgency keywords ("Warning", "Do THIS", "Emergency", "Before it's too late") achieve measurable view velocity and engagement lifts over factual titles?

-## Research Methodology

-1. Market Regimes
-    This research uses VIX and GSPC as market regime gauges to guide our understanding of content performance across various market regimes.
-VIX (a volatility index) helps measure the degree of "violent" moves in the market and GSPC provides an actual directional baseline of the economy.
-Tracking the actual index price lets us see the reality of what the market is doing versus what creators are saying about it.
-2. Identifying video categories using titles and themes:
-    Titles: fear/panic or opportunity/hype or evergreen/education or other
-    Themes: trading_ed, investing_ed, economic_ed, business_ed, ai_ed, tech_ed, life_ed

 ## Findings